Key points

 Interpreting the projections

-Detailed information on the projected climate changes for the Central Coast can be found in the Central Coast Climate change snapshot or explored further through the interactive climate change projections map.
+Detailed information on the projected climate changes for the region can be found in the Central Coast snapshot or explored further through the Interactive climate change projections map.

 Hot days